-Graduates of the Adolescence Education program will:
+Graduates of the Adolescence Education program are:

 U.S. News & World Report ranks St. Bonaventure as fifth-best value in North